elifesciences/tech-team/adr/0001-pull-request-workflow.md

 ## Decision

-We will open pull requests as the primary mean for deploying a change.
+We will open short-lived pull requests as the primary mean for deploying a change.

 ## Consequences